 UK telephones should work fine as New Zealand use the same telecom system as BT.
 However you’ll need to check your cordless phone is using the correct frequency as there is a small chance it might interfere with other services.

-AM/FM radios will work fine however, there is a significant lack of digital audio broadcast radio services, namely DAB.
-The Government did trial limited DAB services through state owned Kordia in Wellington and Auckland, but these trials came to an end in 2018 and it’s not known if or when they will resume.
+AM/FM radios will work fine however, there is a significant lack of digital audio broadcast (DAB) radio services.
+The Government did trial limited DAB services through state-owned Kordia in Wellington and Auckland, but these trials came to an end in 2018 and it’s not known if or when they will resume.

-Yet, biosecurity regulations come into full force on these items and you will need to make sure there is not a spec of dirt on them to pass border security personnel.
-If they are deemed not clean enough and a potential hazard to New Zealand’s ecosystem, it is likely that you will have to pay for them to be cleaned or even pay for them to be destroyed.
+However, biosecurity regulations come into full force on these items and you will need to make sure there is not a speck of dirt on them to pass border security checks.
+If they are deemed not clean enough and a potential hazard to New Zealand’s ecosystem, it is likely that you will have to pay for them to be cleaned or even be destroyed.

-So it you can’t thoroughly clean your lawnmower and are unsure of what garden you’ll have in NZ, then you may well be better off leaving it behind.
+So if you can’t thoroughly clean your lawnmower and are unsure of what garden you’ll have in NZ, then you may well be better off leaving it behind.